hapify/hapify/ROADMAP.md

 #### Bug fixes

+- [ ] Hapify CLI: Override issue when running multiple instances on same templates.
-- [ ] Hapify GUI: Responive issue, unable to select some accesses in small screens
+- [ ] Hapify GUI: Responsive issue, unable to select some accesses in small screens
-- [x] Hapify GUI: Responive issue, unable to select some fields properties in small screens
+- [x] Hapify GUI: Responsive issue, unable to select some fields properties in small screens
 - [x] Hapify Syntax: Cannot limit loop over more than 9 fields

 ### Specification phase

 The "specification phase" reflects the spec work we do before starting to actually implement a feature.
-Here are the big features that are currently being specced out:
+Here are the big features that are currently being specked out:

 ### Implementation phase